Harrison Schmitt: Senate career

-On August 30, 1975, Schmitt resigned from NASA to seek election as a Republican to the United States Senate representing New Mexico in the 1976 election.
-Schmitt campaigned for fourteen months, and his campaign focused on the future.
-In the Republican primary, held on June 1, 1976, Schmitt defeated Eugene Peirce.
+On August 30, 1975, Schmitt retired from NASA to seek election as a Republican to the United States Senate representing New Mexico in the 1976 election.
+The astronaut-politician campaigned for fourteen months, and his campaign focused on the future.
+In the Republican primary, held on June 1, 1976, Schmitt defeated the unknown Eugene Peirce.
 In the election, Schmitt opposed two-term Democratic incumbent Joseph Montoya.
-He defeated Montoya 57% to 42%.
+He defeated Montoya 57% to 43%.

 He served one term and, notably, was the chairman of the Science, Technology, and Space Subcommittee of the United States Senate Committee on Commerce.
 He sought a second term in 1982, facing state Attorney General Jeff Bingaman.
-Bingaman attacked Schmitt for not paying enough attention to local matters; his campaign slogan asked, "What on Earth has he done for you lately?"
+Bingaman criticized Schmitt for not paying enough attention to local matters; his campaign slogan asked, "What on Earth has he done for you lately?"
 This, combined with the deep recession, proved too much for Schmitt to overcome; he was defeated, 54% to 46%.

 Post-Senate career

 Following his Senate term, Schmitt has been a consultant in business, geology, space, and public policy.
 Schmitt is an adjunct professor of engineering physics at the University of Wisconsin–Madison, and has long been a proponent of lunar resource utilization.
 In 1997 he proposed the Interlune InterMars Initiative, listing among its goals the advancement of private-sector acquisition and use of lunar resources, particularly lunar helium-3 as a fuel for notional nuclear fusion reactors.

 Schmitt was chair of the NASA Advisory Council, whose mandate is to provide technical advice to the NASA Administrator, from November 2005 until his abrupt resignation on October 16, 2008.
 In November 2008, he quit the Planetary Society over policy advocacy differences, citing the organization's statements on "focusing on Mars as the driving goal of human spaceflight" (Schmitt said that going back to the Moon would speed progress toward a crewed Mars mission), on "accelerating research into global climate change through more comprehensive Earth observations" (Schmitt voiced objections to the notion of a present "scientific consensus" on climate change as any policy guide), and on international cooperation (which he felt would retard rather than accelerate progress), among other points of divergence.

-Schmitt also serves as a visiting Senior Research Scientist at the Florida Institute for Human & Machine Cognition.
+Schmitt also serves as a visiting senior research scientist at the Florida Institute for Human & Machine Cognition.

 In January 2011, he was appointed as secretary of the New Mexico Energy, Minerals and Natural Resources Department in the cabinet of Governor Susana Martinez, but was forced to give up the appointment the following month after refusing to submit to a required background investigation.
 El Paso Times called him the "most celebrated" candidate for New Mexico energy secretary.

 Schmitt wrote a book entitled Return to the Moon: Exploration, Enterprise, and Energy in the Human Settlement of Space in 2006.
 Schmitt is also involved in several civic projects, including the improvement of the Senator Harrison H. Schmitt Big Sky Hang Glider Park in Albuquerque, New Mexico.